The Likely Cause of Addiction Has Been Discovered, and It Is Not What You Think

 Privacy as we knew it in the past is no longer feasible… How we conventionally think of privacy is dead.
 Professor Margo Seltzer, Harvard University

-Sophia Roosth said intelligence agents were already asked to collect genetic information on foreign leaders […]
+Sophia Roosth said intelligence agents were already asked to collect genetic information on foreign leaders to determine […]

 Read the Full Article